HimoriK/book/src/ch01-03-hello-cargo.md

 make your Rust code run faster, but turning them on lengthens the time it takes for your program to compile.
-This is why there are two different profiles: one for development, when you want to rebuild quickly and often, and another for building the final program you’ll give to a user that won’t be rebuilt repeatedly and that will run as fast as possible.
+This is why there are two different profiles: one for development, when you want to rebuild quickly and often, and another for building the final program you’ll distribute that will run as fast as possible.
 If you’re benchmarking your code’s running time, be sure to run `cargo build --release` and benchmark with the executable in *target/release*.

 ### Cargo as Convention

-Once programs grow to multiple files or need a dependency, it’s much easier to let Cargo coordinate the build.
+Cargo is good for when programs grow to multiple files or need a dependency.

-Even though the `hello_cargo` project is simple, it now uses much of the real tooling you’ll use in the rest of your Rust career.
 In fact, to work on any existing projects, you can use the following commands to check out the code using Git, change to that project’s directory, and build:

 ```console
 $ git clone example.org/someproject